By Last Updated: June 11th, 2026

 • Choose open land, offshore water, or private locations where ground-level permissions are easier to obtain.

-• Coordinate with both your pilot and local officials if attempting an aerial scattering in a sensitive area.
+• Coordinate with your pilot and local officials if attempting an aerial scattering in a sensitive area.

 Other Scattering and Cremation Ideas

 The important thing to remember is that there are no restrictions on dividing ashes unless the loved one who passed expressed certain wishes before they passed.
+However, families who wish to scatter their remains in a separate ceremony must obtain a permit for each event.

 If You’ve Had the Remains for a Long Time